North Carolina Boating Accident Causes The Death Of A Woman And Child

 Recently, a child and a pregnant woman were killed while they were out boating on a lake in Davidson County.
 The accident involved a speedboat and a pontoon boat and four individuals were on each separate boat, each belonging to the same family.
 Officials say that the speedboat collided with the pontoon boat, went over the top of the pontoon boat and the pregnant woman was thrown out of the boat.

 Although the accident resulted in two fatalities, there was only one other injury.
 A man on the pontoon boat suffered from a critical head injury.
 The officials investigating the accident are unsure of what exactly caused it but suspect that speed may have been a factor, says wspa.com.

-Although North Carolina boaters can try to make boating safety their first priority while out enjoying the water, accidents still happen frequently.
-In 2009, there were 736 fatalities caused by boating incidents and 3,358 people were injured, states the Centers for Disease Control and Prevention.
+Although North Carolina boaters can try to make boating safety their priority while out enjoying the water, accidents still happen frequently.
+In 2009, there were 736 fatalities caused by boating incidents, and 3,358 people were injured, states the Centers for Disease Control and Prevention.
 To ensure that boating remains a safe and fun activity, boaters should:

 - Never drink or use drugs while out on the water

 - Watch out for other boaters on the water